luizbgomide/sovereign/feats.md

 ## Authority

 You have an uncanny kind of charisma about you, one that makes others instinctively follow your instructions and further your causes.
 At level 1, this is a knack of charm and personal magnetism, while level 2 might suggest latent magical powers or an ancient bloodline of sorcerous rule.
-Where this Focus refers to followers, it means NPCs who have voluntarily chosen to be in your service.
+Where this Feat refers to followers, it means NPCs who have voluntarily chosen to be in your service.
 PCs never count as followers.

 ### Level 1